Veeresh-1316/P2P_Crypto_2/design.md

-# CS765 Assignment-1
+# CS765 Assignment-2
-## Simulation of a P2P Cryptocurrency Network
+## Simulating a double selfish mining attack using the P2P Cryptocurrency Network developed in the last assignment

 - Based on Python
 - **Hyperparameters:**
-  - N : the number of peers in the network
+  - N : the number of honest peers in the network
-  - z0 : the %age of peers with slow network
+  - h1 : the %age of hashing power with selfish miner 1
-  - z1 : the %age of peers with low cpu power
+  - h2 : the %age of hashing power with selfish miner 2
   - interarrival_mean_time(Ttx) : roughly represents the inter-time between generation of transactions by a peer
   - inrerarrival_mean_block_time(I) : (I/hash_power) roughly represents the inter-time between creation of blocks by a peer
-  - hash_ratio : peers with high cpu have 10 times more hashing power than others with low cpu
   - maximum_transactions_per_block : maximum allowed transactions per block including coinbase (1000 = 1MB/1KB)
   - COINBASE_COINS_PER_TRANSACTION : 50